LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 ### STEP 10 - (Optional) Enrich survey bot with Conversation Builder-only features

-**Outcome of this optional step**: You might add additional capabilities to your survey bots that don’t exist in Bot Studio, such as:
+**Outcome of this optional step**: You might add to your survey bots additional capabilities that don’t exist in Bot Studio, such as:

-* Add support for survey sampling
+* Support for survey sampling
-* Target interactive conversations
+* Targeting of interactive conversations
-* Specify a survey Request Interval
+* Specifying a survey request interval

 These features/account-level settings are discussed [here](https://developers.liveperson.com/conversation-builder-bots-post-conversation-survey-bots.html#configure-account-level-settings).